ibm-cloud-docs/cephaas/administrators.md

 ## Creating deployments
 {: #provision-deployment}

-You can create a deployment (also called as service instance) by resource controller through the custom catalogue UI, RC CLIs and API.
+You can create a deployment (also called as service instance) by resource controller through the custom catalog UI, RC CLIs, and API.

-The Resource Controller (RC) API and CLI allows you to set and manage the service specific attributes using the '–parameters' flag for inputs which is a volatile attribute.
+With the Resource controller (RC) API and CLI, you can set and manage the service-specific attributes by using the '–parameters' flag for inputs, which is a volatile attribute.

-You must have 'Administrator' and 'Editor' role to create the service instance.
+You must have an 'Administrator' and 'Editor' role to create the service instance.
 {: note}

-### Creating deployments using CLI
+### Creating deployments by using CLI
 {: #creating-deployment-cli}
 {: cli}